The Basic FACS on ALDEFLUOR™: The Quick Guide to Flow Cytometry

 - Gate on the ALDHbr population (R2).

-Note: Different ALDHbr cell types have different SCC properties and the gate should be set accordingly (see examples below).
+Note: Different ALDHbr cell types have different SSC properties and the gate should be set accordingly (see examples below).

 - Remove the SAMPLE tube.